 As both of these succulents originate from Madagascar, they've adapted to the same kind of environment and require similar care to survive and thrive.
 As these Kalanchoe succulents' ancestral home is a dry and hot place, they've become quite adaptable to most kinds of environments.
 Therefore, they should be able to survive in most places like most popular succulent plants, even places with frequent droughts or even mild frost and cold.

 Watering for these succulents is pretty easy, as they only require minimal water to survive.
 You should be good with watering them only about once a week or simply letting the rain do your work if you live in a place that rains.
 If you notice the leaves of the plants start to yellow and fall off, you'll know that you're overwatering your succulents.
 Conversely, if the leaves start to appear brownish black and feel brittle, you'll know you need to water them more often.
+Click here to learn how to tell if you are overwatering succulent plants.

 As they've adapted to live in high-heat environments, these plants will both require a healthy amount of direct sunlight.
 However, as they're hardy plants, they should also be able to do fine in places with less light.
 They do, however, require a healthy amount of sunlight.